 09 of 12

-Kids need a daily bath but bath toys can go a bit longer between a good cleaning.
-If you give toys a rinse in clean water, dry them off after use to curb mold growth, and hang them to dry in a mesh bag, a thorough cleaning is only needed once a month.
+Kids may need a daily bath but bath toys can go a bit longer between a good cleaning.
+If you give toys a rinse in clean water, dry them off after use to curb mold growth, and hang them to further air out in a mesh bag, a thorough cleaning is only needed once a month.
 If you do see a moldy toy, it's best to toss it in the garbage because you don't want your child chewing on anything that's mold-infested.
 Look for solid plastic bath toys without holes, or opt for toys that can be fully opened so they can be cleaned.

-Mix 1/2 cup white distilled vinegar in a gallon of warm water.
+To clean toys monthly, mix 1/2 cup white distilled vinegar in a gallon of warm water.
 Add the toys and allow them to soak for about 15 minutes.
 Use a clean sponge or cloth to wipe down the surface of the toys and squeeze out any excess water.
 Wipe dry, then allow the toys to further air-dry.

 10 of 12